Skip to main content

 As a student of Shippensburg University, you will need to understand and follow all academic policies and procedures in order to successfully complete your course of studies.
 University officials such as your faculty advisor, department chair, and academic dean can provide assistance, but it is ultimately your responsibility to be aware of academic policies and degree requirements.
 Detailed information can be found in the undergraduate catalog.

 The catalog is an official university publication containing information on academic policies, procedures, course offerings, and degree requirements.
 One of the most important chapters of the catalog is called “Academic Policies and Procedures.”
 This contains information for all students on grading, academic progress, withdrawal from courses, declaring or changing majors, academic standing, and requirements for graduation.
-Although some of that information may be summarized in Swataney, the catalog is the only official source of information.
+Although some of that information may be summarized in Student Handbook, the catalog is the only official source of information.

 Registrar’s Office